chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 3. Lay out the wings on a baking tray, skin side up, touching is fine but you want to spread them out for even cooks.
 4. Allow wings to cool in the fridge for as long as possible.
 An hour or two if possible.
 5. While the wings are cooling, pre-heat the oven* to 180-200 C.
-6. Once you are are ready to start cooking, pop the wings into the oven, bottom shelf for around 20mins.
+6. Once you are ready to start cooking, pop the wings into the oven, bottom shelf for around 20mins.
 Turning them halfway.
 7. After 20mins on the bottom, raise them up to the top shelf and turn up the oven to around 220 C. Turn the wings back to skin side up.
 8. Cook till golden and crispy, around 10mins.